Sulhamstead: History

 A Congregational church was built in 1881 in place of an older chapel.
-The inclosure of the two parishes of Sulhamstead Abbots and Sulhamstead Bannister was made by an Act of Parliament, which was effective in 1817.
+The inclosure of the two parishes of Sulhamstead Abbots and Sulhamstead Bannister was made by an act of Parliament, which was effective in 1817.
 Grazeley was a tithing in the parish of Sulhamstead Abbots which contained 519 acres.
 In 1854, when the manorial estate of Grazeley was advertised for sale, it was inclosed in a ring fence and apparently included the whole tithing.

-Between 2013 and 2015, 8 gold coins from a single treasure hoard were discovered at an undisclosed location near Sulhamstead.
+Between 2013 and 2015, eight gold coins from a single treasure hoard were discovered at an undisclosed location near Sulhamstead.
 The coins are estimated as having been buried between 20 and 30 BC.
 Six of these coins are quarter staters, similar to some others found in Berkshire and Wiltshire.
 The remaining two are believed to have originated from North West France.
 As of 2019, the coins are on display in the West Berkshire Museum, and will continue to be displayed in the museum's 'Hoards' exhibition throughout 2019.
 On 15 August 2019, Sulhamstead was the location of the killing of Andrew Harper, a police officer of the Thames Valley Police Roads Policing Unit, who was responding to reports of a local burglary.

 Landmarks

 Sulhamstead House

 Sulhamstead House, commonly known as the White House, was the manor house of Sulhamstead Abbots.
 It was built by Daniel May, son of the Basingstoke brewer, Charles May, in 1744, becoming the home to his sister's descendants, the Thoyts family.
 The house was largely rebuilt in 1800 for William Thoyts, the High Sheriff of Berkshire.
 It was the childhood home of his great granddaughter, Berkshire historian and palaeographer, Emma Elizabeth Thoyts (1860–1949).
 Its refurbishment was paid for in 1910 by William G Watson, who was created a baronet of Sulhamstead).
 The baronetcy is extinct.
 In 1949, the house became the headquarters of the Berkshire Constabulary.
-Since their merger into Thames Valley Police, it has functioned as that force's training centre and houses the Thames Valley Police Museum.
+Since their merger into Thames Valley Police, it has functioned as that force's training centre and museum.
 It is a Grade II listed building.
 The Sulhamstead estate is owned by the Astor family.